Emirates Skywards has launched a flash sale on purchased miles, which is the best promotion we’ve ever seen from the program for acquiring miles.

 Skywards doesn’t have good partner airline redemption rates

 Other ways to earn Emirates Skywards miles

-On top of that, Emirates now has US-issued credit cards that you can earn Skywards miles with.
+On top of that, Emirates has co-branded credit cards in the United States that you can earn Skywards miles with.

 Emirates has just launched a flash sale on purchased Skywards miles, giving members the opportunity to buy miles with a 100% bonus, for just 1.5 cents each.
 This is the best price I ever recall seeing on purchased Skywards miles.